FAQs

 Are modded items supported?

-If you're running HuskSync on Arclight or similar, please note we will not be able to provide you with support, but have been reported to save & sync correctly with HuskSync v3.x+.
+On Spigot, if you're running HuskSync on Arclight or similar, please note we will not be able to provide you with support, but have been reported to save & sync correctly with HuskSync v3.x+.

 Are MMOItems / SlimeFun / ItemsAdder items supported?